Schlafly Beer

 The Saint Louis Brewery, primarily known as Schlafly, is the largest independent craft brewery based in St. Louis, Missouri.
-Schafly brews more than 60 styles of beer and operates brewpubs in the greater St. Louis area.
+Schlafly brews more than 60 styles of beer and operates brewpubs in the greater St. Louis area.

 History

 Tom Schlafly, Charles Kopman, and Dan Kopman incorporated The Saint Louis Brewery in 1989.
 Two years later, they hired a brewmaster, Dave Miller, and opened their first brewpub on December 26, 1991.
 The Schlafly Tap Room was the first brewpub to open in Missouri since Prohibition.

 In 1997, Schlafly beer was first sold in Busch Memorial Stadium and found its way into other establishments in the St. Louis area.

 Trademark lawsuit

 In 2011, the brewery applied for a trademark on the Schlafly name.
 Relatives of the conservative Phyllis Schlafly filed a lawsuit, led by her son Andrew Schlafly, an attorney and cousin of the founders.
 In 2018, the U.S. Federal Circuit Court of Appeals ruled in favor of The Saint Louis Brewery.

 Schlafly Pale Ale, IPA, and Summer Lager are all staples of The Saint Louis Brewery.